 |Cactus grows in the lava rock.
 Photo credit: USFWS.

 Throughout the Southwest Region, we manage our important wildlife and habitat resources on a landscape level through Strategic Habitat Conservation (SHC).
 SHC uses the best available scientific information in an adaptive management framework that integrates planning, design, delivery and evaluation.
 The Southwest Region supports three Landscape Conservation Cooperatives (LCCs) that provide scientific and technical expertise to support landscape-scale conservation planning, and promote effective collaboration among our many conservation partners.

 The Southwest Region is committed to finding common ground as we work with a variety of partners across our landscapes.
 We are currently working with partners on a “surrogate species” approach to conservation.
 Surrogate species are species that distinctly signal

 the health of specific ecosystems.
 By applying the surrogate species approach, the Southwest Region is able to coordinate with our partners and focus our conservation efforts in a way that benefits many species.

 Alligator in southwest marshes.
 Credit: USFWS.

-Every employee in the Southwest Region is committed to conserving our country’s living natural resources for the benefit of current and future generations of Americans.
-The U.S. Fish and Wildlife Service is a Bureau of the Department of Interior.
-The Southwest Region is one of eight U.S. Fish and Wildlife Service Regions in the United States.
+Every employee in the Southwest Region is committed to conserving our country’s natural resources for the benefit of current and future generations of Americans.
+The U.S. Fish and Wildlife Service is an agency within the Department of Interior, and our Region is one of eight U.S. Fish and Wildlife Service Regions in the United States.